-Today is a beautiful but sickly hot day here in NYC and I am faced with another customer who pre-purchased his parts and wants us to install them.
+When I wrote this, I was faced with another customer who pre-purchased his parts and wants us to install them.
 In the past in all the shops I worked at I never offered this option to customers, but at some shops that will try to give customers more options than just what they must offer.
-This post is going to be all about the + and – to buying your own parts as well as information on getting it right the first time when you do buy them.
+This article is intended to help you understand what the benefits and drawbacks of buying your own parts are.

 You can usually buy them at a lower cost than the shop will offer the part at.

 You can weigh the benefits of getting a better brand and quality part.

 Your part may carry a longer warranty then what is offered by the shop.